DarrelASandbox/playground-java/abdul-bari/README.md

 Both types aim to increase encapsulation and readability by reducing the visibility and lifetime of the class.
 They allow you to put the definition of a class close to where it is actually used, which can make the code more maintainable and clear.
 ```

 &nbsp;

+# \_15staticAndFinal

+- **Static Members**
+  - Static Keyword is used for representing **meta data** (data about data).
+  - It is useful for representing the information of a class.
+  - Static members belongs to a class and they can be **shared by all the objects of the class** and all the objects have their own non-static members.
+  - All the object can use the static variable as a shared data.
+  - Static members can be accessed just by using class name.
+  - The static members of a class are created in the method area.
+  - Static methods can access only static members.
+- **Static Blocks**
+  - Set of statements are written in the form of blocks and are made static.
+  - It is used to initialize static data member.
+  - It is executed before the main method at the time of class loading
+- **Final Members**
+  - Values of final variables are fixed, once the value is assigned then it can’t be modified.
+  - Final variables are written in **CAPITAL LETTERS**.
+  - Final variable can be initialized while declaring the variable, or it can be initialized in a statiC block, or else it can be initialized inside constructor of a class.
+  - As constructors can be overloaded then the final variable must be initialized in every constructor
+  - Final method cannot be overridden.
+  - A final class cannot be extended.
+- **Singleton Class**
+  - A class which can create only one object is called singleton class.
+  - Constructors are made private to and object of the singleton class is written in static method.
+  - In singleton class getInstance() method is used.

+&nbsp;